Jayesh-Kumar-Sundaram/Pub-Lab-Locator/README.md

 50) 13 - Department of Forest Sciences, University of Helsinki, Helsinki, Finland.

 The research centres with atleast 5 publications are marked here:\
-The circle size is proportional to the number of publications\
+(Note:The circle size is proportional to the number of publications)\
 ![](./04_plots/visualize_research_centers.png)